Samkolhatkar/samkolhatkar.github.io/_pages/about.md

 **Contact:** kolhatkarsampada (at) gmail (dot) com

-I am currently working as a Research Associate on Optimization Project at Oneirix Labs in Pune, India.
+I am currently working as a Research Associate on an Optimization Project at [Oneirix Labs](https://www.oneirix.com/) in Pune, India.

 -----------------

-Preprint
+Publication
 ---------------
-[Bivariate Chromatic Polynomials of Mixed Graphs](https://arxiv.org/pdf/2111.09384.pdf) with [Matthias Beck](https://matthbeck.github.io/) <br /> arXiv:[2111.09384](https://arxiv.org/abs/2111.09384) <br />
+[Bivariate Chromatic Polynomials of Mixed Graphs](https://arxiv.org/pdf/2111.09384.pdf) with [Matthias Beck](https://matthbeck.github.io/) <br /> to appear in  [Discrete Mathematics & Theoretical Computer Science](https://dmtcs.episciences.org/).

 -----------------

 Research Interests
 -----------------
 I am interested in Geometric and Enumerative Combinatorics, Ehrhart Theory and Discrete Geometry.
-I am also interested in Discrete Optimization with its application to Public Transport Networks.
+I am also interested in Discrete Optimization with its application to Scheduling problems and Public Transport Networks.

 -----------------